OliaG/hands-on-portability/README.md

 2. **Select application to analyze**.
 You can download the sample application we use here, which is [Paint.NET](https://github.com/OliaG/hands-on-portability/releases/download/sample/sample_binaries.zip).

 3. **Analyze application**.
-From the command prompt run the following command to analyze the current directory:
+From the command prompt run the following command to analyze the assemblies in the *sample_binaries* directory:

 ```
 C:\Downloads\ApiPort\net461\win7-x64\ApiPort.exe analyze -f C:\Downloads\sample_binaries